 As a trial for this setup, a convolutional neural network (CNN) trained on the MNIST dataset, is embedded within an iOS application using the native CoreML framework.
 The model is controlled by a custom SDK that is capable of “hot swapping” the existing model for an updated one without requiring any other changes to the host apps binary (which would require Apple App Store approval).

 The initial version of the CNN model is handicapped because it was only trained on 10% of the data, and, thus, is not adequately performant.

 As expected, the model’s performance receives a big boost when more training data becomes available.
 Once the new data is detected by a CD system (Travis CI was used for this example) the model is retrained, tested and, if found to be sufficiently performant, exported according to a configuration file.
 The new exported model is statically hosted and a message is sent to the SDK to pull down the latest model and swap it out.

-Sixgill’s triple agenda for limitless scalability, grinding down latency and continually evolving system intelligence makes edge computing machine learning central to our design for Sense.
+Sixgill’s triple agenda for limitless scalability, grinding down latency and continually evolving system intelligence makes edge computing and sensor data machine learning central to our design for Sense.
 At the edge, we gain flexibility, preserve functionality when connection is interrupted, boost system adaptability to changing circumstances, and ensure that a real-time ingestion – normalization – exception event identifier – programmatic response system delivers a decision while it’s still relevant to have made one.